 If for some unfathomable reason you want to get in a narcissist's head, all you have to do is listen to their accusations.
 A narcissist is constantly projecting their negative character traits onto others.
 Did you just catch the narcissist in a lie?
 You're about to be called a liar.
 They love to strip the real victim of their virtue and themselves of their abuse with projection and twisted stories.
-Whatever qualities you value in yourself they are likely targets.
+Whatever qualities you value in yourself are likely targets.
 You pride yourself on being honest or generous?
 They will rip you off, then accuse you of being a lying thief.

-If the NPD parent is bed ridden, the flying monkeys will be employed to inflict your punishment.
+If the NPD mother is bed ridden, the flying monkeys will be employed to inflict your punishment.
 How dare you not drop dead from exhaustion or lose your house to take care of your "selfless saint" mother!
 Of course, even if you do lose your house and collapse from exhaustion, you will still be accused of not loving the narcissist mother.
 Just realize it is projection.

 The distinct difference with the narcissist is if someone shoots you, you have an obvious wound, a weapon and an investigation.
 You can say the person shot you and here is the bullet wound to prove it.
 A wrong was clearly done to you by an act of aggression from another person.
+However, the narcissist mother's maneuvers are notoriously deniable.

-Even if a narcissist did shoot someone, it would not be their fault according to them.
-They will play the victim and vilify the true victim.
+Even if a narcissist did shoot someone, it would not be her fault according to her.
+She will play the victim and vilify the true victim.
 Here is an example of the more overt aggression.
-During a visit one of her flying monkeys walked out of the room.
-She then immediately began to viciously verbally assault me thinking there were no witnesses, as had been her routine many times.
+During a visit one of her flying monkeys enablers walked out of the room.
+She then immediately began to viciously verbally assault me thinking there were no witnesses, as was her routine many times.
 She was so drugged up that she did not realize when the flying monkey returned.

 In hindsight, it was truly nearly comical how quickly my narcissist mother transformed back into a sweet talking angel upon realizing the narcissistic flying monkey daughter had walked back in.
-Anyone who believes a pathological narcissist does not know what they are doing has obviously never witnessed the literally instantaneous transformation from hateful monster to sweet talking angel upon the arrival or exit of a flying monkey.
+Anyone who believes a pathological narcissist does not know what they are doing has obviously never witnessed the literally instantaneous transformation from raging monster to sweet talking angel upon the unexpected arrival of a flying monkey.

 Once you learn about the disorder, if you are able to fully grasp the idea that there are not only people like this walking around on this planet, but one of them is your parent, it is easier to see reality.
 Initially, while learning about the depth of the disorder, I thought about it as what an evil, self centered six year-old would do.
 You will soon discover it is much more sinister than that, but that is a good starting point if you are just discovering this disorder.

-Remember that when even a well meaning flying monkey starts telling you how harsh you are for protecting yourself and your children from a pathologically narcissistic parent.
+Remember that when even a well meaning flying monkey starts telling you how harsh you are for protecting yourself and your children from your narcissistic mother.
 It is not harsh.
 You should protect yourself and your children from a narcissist just like you would any other predator.
 The wolf in sheep's clothing may fool some, but it does not make the wolf any less of a wolf.

 See a flying monkey for what they usually are.
 Flying monkeys are often willfully blind, weak in the sense that they lack the backbone to stand up to the narcissist, are easily deceived and manipulated and/or are narcissists themselves.
 Whatever the reason, the flying monkey has also taken it upon themselves to put their nose where it does not belong - in your personal business.
 It is always amazing how a flying monkey seems to believe everything is their business, but if you attempted to do the same to them they would cut you off in a heartbeat.